-This program supports projects in seven primary ecosystems: tundra, taiga, temperate deciduous forest, tropical rain forest, grassland, marine, and desert, with a research focus in doing science that takes direct, measurable action to conserve ecosystems and protect the life they contain from extinction.
+This research initiative supports projects in seven primary ecosystems: tundra, taiga, temperate deciduous forest, tropical rain forest, grassland, marine, and desert, with a research focus in doing science that takes direct, measurable action to conserve ecosystems and protect the life they contain from extinction.

 Sustainable Agriculture and Forestry Action

-This program supports research on agricultural and forestry practices that take action to improve ecosystem services in a changing world, increase carbon sequestration, and create ecosystems more resilient to climate change through an adaptive management approach rooted in best science.
+This research initiative supports research on agricultural and forestry practices that take action to improve ecosystem services in a changing world, increase carbon sequestration, and create ecosystems more resilient to climate change through an adaptive management approach rooted in best science.

-This program supports research that takes action to create resilient ecosystems in a changing world by assisting the recovery of ecosystems that have been degraded, damaged, or destroyed.
+This research initiative supports research that takes action to create resilient ecosystems in a changing world by assisting the recovery of ecosystems that have been degraded, damaged, or destroyed.
 This includes projects that entail active human intervention and action, and within an adaptive management context.
-In Indigenous communities, it must incorporate Traditional Ecological Knowledge (TEK), defined as a cumulative body of knowledge and beliefs, handed down through generations by cultural transmission, about the relationship of living beings (including humans) with one another and with their environment.
+In Indigenous communities, it must incorporate Traditional Ecological Knowledge (TEK), defined as knowledge and practices passed orally from generation to generation informed by strong cultural memories, sensitivity to change, and values that include reciprocity.

 Urban Resiliency Action